keighrim/kaldi-yesno-tutorial/README.md

 In the end of the tutorial, you'll be assigned with the first programming assignment.
 In this assignment we will test your
 * familiarity with version controlling with Git
-* understanding of Unix shell (bash, particularly) scripting
+* understanding of Unix shell environment (particularly, bash) and scripting
 * ability to read and write Python code

 ## Step 0 - Installing Kaldi